c272/easycase/README.md

-# easyCase Documentation
+# easyCase 2
-*Documentation for the easyCase project, courtesy of KSATech and C272.*
+*Documentation for the easyCase2 project, courtesy of C272.*

 ## Introduction
-Welcome to the PWLib and easyCase Casemaker documentation, written by C272.
-This respository aims to document all relevant commands within the PWLib project, and how easyCase can be used effectively alongside it, with GUI features and all.
+Welcome to the PWLib and easyCase 2 documentation, written by C272.
+This respository aims to document all relevant commands within the PWLib project, and how easyCase can be used effectively alongside it.
 To navigate to a specific point in a project, take a look at the list found below.

 ## Navigation
 ### easyCase